Grand Rapids

 Solar-readiness policies

-The city has not passed an ordinance mandating new construction to be solar- and/or EV-ready, but does allow solar energy use in all zones.
+The city does not have authority to adopt solar-readiness policies, but does allow solar energy use in all zones.

 Low-energy use requirements